-What you will find here are near daily reflections on the basic ideas in GardenWorld Politics.
-Some are little essays of mine, some are bringing good books together for a dialog, a version of Machiavelli’s nighttime conversations with the mighty dead.
+What you will find here are near daily reflections on the basic ideas in GardenWorld Politics, on which I have started a major revision after four years.
+Some of the posts here are little essays of mine, some are bringing good books together for a dialog, a version of Machiavelli’s nighttime conversations with the mighty dead.
 I am going to experiment at times with a more aphoristic style (starting Aug 2013).
 Coherent connections among paragraphs force the sense of a connective logic that is often not accurate, as the thoughts often stand alone and the connections remain to be explored.

 Because of my consulting with the Institute for New Economic Thinking my focus is on how to bring the best of the humanities into, or surround, economic thinking.
-We need to think about how to make the transition to a better world, and it can’t be done without a better understanding of people.
+We need to think about how to make the transition to a better world, and it can’t be done without a better understanding of people and their societies.
 The withdrawal of the middle class from the revolution of 1848 for example.
-A better understanding of economics and politics is crucial for GardenWorld Politics, and a better understanding of economics requires a much richer conception of human nature.
+A better understanding of economics and politics is crucial for GardenWorld Politics, and a better understanding of economics and economies requires a much richer conception of human nature.
 Searching for that understanding is a critical part of the approach

 Bucky Fuller said “we have the world and six billion people.
 Putting them together is just a design problem.”
 So lets also study design.